mdjkenna/GraphStateMachine/README.md

 | Cycle Support | Optional (must be enabled)                       | Always supported                      |
 | Use Cases     | Wizards, finite workflows, undo operations       | Long-running or high throughput tasks |

-Note that memory usage differences between `Walkers` and `Traversers` are insignificant unless extremely high throughput or long-running use occurs.
+The memory usage difference between `Walkers` and `Traversers` is negligible in most scenarios.
+It only becomes a consideration for very long-running processes or those with extremely high throughput.
-If this is not a factor then preference of the implementer will be based on how they want to structure their graph and if bidirectional movement through the graph is needed.

 #### Traversers: Resetting Edge Traversal Progression

 **Note this is only applicable to traversers:**

-A vertex becoming the current state clears all edge progression.
-Every time a vertex becomes the current state, the edge visitation order that follows is identical to the first time that vertex became the current state.
+Each time a traverser arrives at a vertex, it re-evaluates outgoing edges from the beginning of their defined order.
+It does not resume from where it left off on a previous visit.

 There are two scenarios where a vertex that has already been the current state can become the current state again:
 1. When the state machine revisits a vertex as part of forward traversal (a cycle)
 2. When arriving at a vertex from a `Previous` action (in traversers only)

-This behavior is why cycles in the graph are potentially infinite loops by default (which is described in more detail in a section below), requiring transition guards to break out of cycles when needed.
+This means that cycles in the graph are potentially infinite loops by default (which is described in more detail in a section below), requiring transition guards to break out of cycles when needed.

 </details>